NeXTLinux/nextlinux-engine/docs/content/docs/install/anchore_cli/cli_config.md

 ### Order or Precedence

-The Anchore CLi will first look for configuration via command line parameters.
+The Nextlinux CLi will first look for configuration via command line parameters.
 If no command line parameters are passed then the environment is checked, finally the CLI will check for a credentials file.

 **Note:** All examples in the documentation will presume that the credentials have been configured using either environment variables or the credentials file.